replicatedhq/kurl.sh/src/markdown-pages/add-ons/flannel.md

 Once this has been run on all nodes, press enter to continue.
 ```

-After these scripts have been run, the migration will take several more minutes to recreate the pods in the cluster.
+After these scripts run, the migration takes several minutes to recreate the pods in the cluster.